DaveCaulfield/mkg-north-dublin-martial-arts/README.md

   [Back to top](#mkg-north-dublin)

   ## Free Class Form
-   - A free class form encourages the user to try a frre class.
+   - A free class form encourages the user to try a free class.
 The form stands out on the page and has a call to action submit button.
    - The form has three input fields - first name, last name, and email.
 All fields are required to allow the form to be submitted.

    ![screen shot mkg north dublin free class form](docs/readme-images/free-class-form.png)